-ArtReach Orlando has hired a team of local artists to collaborate with youth from the surrounding community to create the mural.
-Young artists from the community will answer the question, "What do you love to create?”
-Their ideas and original artwork will serve as inspiration to the professional mural artists commissioned to bring the young artists’ vision to life.
-The youth will participate in a series of workshops alongside the artists, who will teach them how a mural is created from start to finish.
+ArtReach Orlando hired a team of local artists to collaborate with youth from the surrounding community to create the mural.
+Young artists from the community answered the question, "What do you love to create?”
+Their ideas and original artwork served as inspiration to the professional mural artists commissioned to bring the young artists’ vision to life.
+The youth participated in a series of workshops alongside the artists, who taught them how a mural is created from start to finish.

 Sabrina Dessalines is a freelance fine artist located in Orlando, FL.
 She mainly works with acrylics and oils.
 In her artwork she aims to capture the love and intimacy in loved ones and to highlight the beauty in black women.
 Her products include her original paintings, fine art prints, and phone cases.
 She also does commissioned work when available.